AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 * `{%progress}`
 * `{%linearIndex}`

-In the sample below, there is a Project chart with the text font and format of both default columns adjusted.
-The format is set with the help of tokens, including a custom one.
+In the sample below, the text format of both default columns is set with the help of tokens.
+In the second column a custom token is used.
+Also, the text font of the first column is  adjusted.

 ```
 // set the text of the first data grid column